kaizen-cmd/kaizen-cmd/README.md

 </h3>

 - My research interests are Operating Systems, Kernels, Systems for Machine Learning
-- Working at Nutanix on the Hardware Abstraction Layer of the Nutanix Platform - Techstack: Rust::Tokio, IPC - Dbus, Hardware components
+- Working at Nutanix on the Hardwared service on the Nutanix AHV Hypervisor - Techstack: Rust::Tokio, IPC - Dbus, Hardware components

 <h4>
 Previous Works